Dangoware/dango-music-player/docs/overview.md

 Dango music player operates with a standalone cross-platform backend that can function with multiple frontends

-This is to be implemented such that the `dango-backend` crate controls all music-related functions, and provides an api for frontends to use.
+This is to be implemented such that the `dango-core` crate controls all music-related functions, and provides an api for frontends to use.

 `dango-gui` is intended to be a fully featured cross-platform native modular frontend